[Webinar] Improving Service Quality & Compliance in Homecare Via AI: What Works And What Doesn’t

 Finance

-Invoice intake, validation, and approval
+Invoice intake, validation, and approval agent

 Reads incoming invoice emails, extracts structured data using AI, validates against PO records in Sheets, routes clean invoices for one-click approval, and flags exceptions for human review.
 Generates tasks for Finance on final approval.

-Incoming document validation
+Incoming document validation agent

 Analyzes files arriving via Gmail, Drive, or Forms.
 Validates completeness — required fields, signatures, correct file type.
 Returns specific correction instructions to sender if incomplete.
 Triggers the next workflow stage only when the document passes validation.

-Incoming call transcript processing
+Incoming calls processing agent

 Human Support, Always Live